simonbinder/wordpress-elasticsearch/README.md

 # Elasticsearch connector

-This plugin enables users to sync WordPress post data with an Elasticseach instance.
+This plugin enables users to sync WordPress post data with an Elasticsearch instance.
 In order to work, the plugin requires the Purple DS Hub Plugin to be activated.

 ## Use plugin